 A history of recent weight loss or a previously diagnosed neoplasm should be asked.

 The patient should be questioned concerning industrial exposure to carcinogens or a previous history of radiation.

-A general physical examination may suggest site of primary in cases of metastases or signs like café au lait spots in cases of neurofibroma.
+A general physical examination may suggest the site of primary in cases of metastases or signs like café au lait spots in cases of neurofibroma.

 Inspection of the site may reveal a mass or could be normal if the tumor is in bone only.
 Large tumors can produce small dilated superficial veins overlying the mass.

 The mass, when present may alter normal contours.
-In case of limbs, a comparison with opposite extremity may help.
+In the case of limbs, a comparison with opposite extremity may help.

 On palpation, the skin over a tumor may exhibit increased warmth.

 The mass is examined for the shape, size, consistency and mobility, and its adherence to the skin or underlying structures.
 If the skin is not freely movable, then it must be assumed that it is involved with or closely approximates the neoplastic process.